Radiofax valve logo

 Andy Burnham on air in Jubilee FM studio in Redhill, June 1994 Andy Burnham in June 1994 and Jubilee FM 87.7 T shirt, Redhill, Surrey

-Two photos of Andy Burnham on Jubilee FM in Redhill, June 1994
+Andy Burnham on Jubilee FM (later SUSY Radio) in Redhill, June 1994

-Aerial warfare, pirate radio article from 1973 Aerial Warfare or How the Pirates Put 1 Over Auntie by Jamie Mandlecau, Club International, 1973 - an early overview of offshore and land based pirate radio looking at the 'Great Free Radio Battle' of Caroline, London, 390, 355, England, Scotland, Radio City, Essex, 270, Mercur, Nord, Tower, Invicta, 227, Atlanta, Syd, RNI, Noordzee, Capital, Veronica, Albatross, King, Sutch, Hauraki, Jackie and Geronimo versus the government.
+Aerial warfare, pirate radio article from 1973 Aerial Warfare or How the Pirates Put 1 Over Auntie by Jamie Mandlecau, Club International, 1973 - Including an interview with Ronan O'Rahilly, this early overview of offshore and land based pirate radio looks at the 'Great Free Radio Battle' of Caroline, London, 390, 355, England, Scotland, Radio City, Essex, 270, Mercur, Nord, Tower, Invicta, 227, Atlanta, Syd, RNI, Noordzee, Capital, Veronica, Albatross, King, Sutch, Hauraki, Jackie and Geronimo versus the government.

 Valid HTML 4.01 Transitional